bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-11-27-newsletter.md

 increases, summarizes suggested improvements to sighash flags to accompany BIP118 `SIGHASH_NOINPUT_UNSAFE`, and briefly describes a proposal to simplify fee bumping for LN commitment transactions.
-Also included are selected recent Q&A from Bitcoin StackExchange and descriptions of notable code changes in popular Bitcoin infrastructure projects.
+Also included are selected recent Q&A from Bitcoin Stack Exchange and descriptions of notable code changes in popular Bitcoin infrastructure projects.